AshwathKarunakaram/10k_analyzer/README.md

 Short Demo: https://youtu.be/Xf3764Lb5lo

 # Overview
 This project aims to provide sentiment analysis on the Management's Discussion and Analysis (MD&A) section extracted from the SEC filings (Form 10-K) of two companies, Apple Inc. (AAPL) and NVIDIA Corporation (NVDA), spanning from 1995 to 2023.
+I used the MD&A section specifically because it represents the persepective of the company's management.
 Additionally, it visualizes the sentiment trends over time and correlates them with the respective companies' stock prices.

 # Tech Stack
 Python is chosen as the programming language due to its versatility, extensive libraries for data analysis, natural language processing (NLP), and data visualization.